-Figure 11.
-Amplitudes of the breathing mode emerging in the second order of the perturbation theory from BEC dynamics after initially only the quadrupole mode is excited, given as functions of the trap aspect ratio λ for $\varepsilon=0.1$ and different values of two-body and three-body interaction strengths p and k.
-The amplitudes $A{\rho B}$ and A{zB} from equations (40) and (41) correspond to the radial and the longitudinal condensate width of the emerging breathing mode dynamics.
+Figure 12.
+Ratios of breathing and quadrupole mode amplitudes emerging in the second order of the perturbation theory after initially only the quadrupole mode is excited, given as functions of the trap aspect ratio $\lambda$ for $\varepsilon = 0.1$ and different values of two-body and three-body interaction strengths p and k.
+The quantities $R{\rho}$ and $R_z$ from equations (46) and (47) correspond to ratios of amplitudes of the breathing and the quadrupole mode in the radial and longitudinal condensate widths.